IBM/offline_order_processing_during_pandemics/WIKI.md

 # Summary

 In this code pattern, we build an AI-powered backend system that can take the daily essentials orders through offline mode.
 The system processes the audio request by converting it to formatted orders list.
 A smart way of processing the information quickly.
+This AI powered backend system can be later connected to the inventory database for optimising supply chain management aswell.
+This solution will be applicable into various domains such as ordering medicines and ordering daily essentials(groceries), etc.

 # Technologies